CognitionTO/CognitionTO.github.io/content/_index.md

 # Welcome to CognitionTO

-Located in Toronto's vibrant Corktown neighborhood, CognitionTO offers a dynamic and flexible space for AI enthusiasts, tech innovators, and entrepreneurs.
-At 60 Sumac St., in the iconic Magic Building, we blend a modern café atmosphere with the energy of a coworking hub.
+CognitionTO offers a dynamic and flexible space for AI enthusiasts, tech innovators, and entrepreneurs.
+We blend a modern café atmosphere with the energy of a coworking hub.

-By day, it's a comfortable and casual workspace, and by night, it's a venue for the most exciting tech and AI workshops and networking events in the city.

 ## Our Space